-The Group's principal technological risk remains that of cyber-attack.
-A continuing trend in phishing scams and malicious software creation, and a global spike in cyber-attacks during the Covid-19 pandemic, means that ABP is at risk of an e-mail, web browser-based or internet based cyber-attack that could compromise the Group's corporate computer system.
+The group's principal technological risk remains that of cyber-attack.
+A continuing trend in phishing scams and malicious software creation, and a global spike in cyber-attacks during the Covid-19 pandemic, means that ABP is at risk of an e-mail, web browser or internet based cyber-attack that could compromise the group's corporate computer system.
 ABP acknowledges that an in-depth, multi-layered defensive approach is essential to best protect against such attacks.
-As such, ABP continues to block e-mails and websites that may contain malware/viruses, has taken steps to encrypt and harden end-points against attack and has engaged a specialist security threat-hunting service to proactively monitor for attacks.
+As such, ABP continues to block e-mails and websites that may contain malware/viruses; has taken steps to encrypt and harden end-points against attack and has engaged a specialist security threat-hunting service to proactively monitor for attacks.
 ABP acknowledges the crucial role our people play in preventing an attack and therefore ensures that all staff receive annual awareness training.
-Ongoing penetration testing will help ABP to identify weaknesses in our network and take necessary action.
+Extensive assurance work in 2021 and 2022 identified areas for controls improvement and in response a number of actions have been undertaken, with more planned, to mitigate this risk.
+Ongoing penetration testing to identify weaknesses in our network, and the removal of vulnerable legacy applications, continue to help ABP manage this risk.